-These days, as the strata development has quite increasing in development sector, the demand of the accurate strata title plan is increasing.
-Requirement for obtaining data with full of accuracy is necessary to produce strata title plan.
-The importance of Strata Title Survey is to make sure that every parcel has its own title and all the maintenance work and new development for that building are under control.
-Thus, this research is carried out to implement and study whether the Terrestrial Laser Scanning is capable to obtain data for strata survey with full accuracy and time saves.
+These days, as the building development has quite increasing in development sector, the demand of the accurate building plan is increasing.
+Requirement for obtaining data with full of accuracy is necessary to produce building as-built plan.
+The importance of Building Survey is to make sure that every parcel has its own title and all the maintenance work and new development for that building are under control.
+Thus, this research is carried out to implement and study whether the Terrestrial Laser Scanning is capable to obtain data for building survey with full accuracy and time saves.
+The technique in obtaining the data makes us understand the principle of terrestrial laser scanner and the limitation usage of TLS for building mapping work.

-The technique in obtaining the data makes us understand the principle of terrestrial laser scanner and the limitation usage of TLS for strata work.
-Study about terrestrial laser scanner for data acquisition, register and process the point cloud, modelling, generalization and visualization were conducted in this research.
+Study about terrestrial laser scanner for data acquisition, registration and point cloud processing, modelling, generalization and visualization were conducted in this research.
 The dimensional of measurement from different type of laser scanner with conventional method will be made including the general comparison such as time consuming.
 Other than evaluate the ability of Leica Cyclone software to process the point cloud data in term of accuracy, relevance and the implications to the user, this research also will evaluated the ability of Autodesk Revit to form the 3D model for indoor building.
 The analysis from the measurement by Terrestrial Laser Scanning and Mobile Laser Scanning were compared.
 The visualization of 3D model of the building from different types of measurement instrument was made.

-The 3D work especially for strata development in gaining the accurate data got higher demand in the important profession like engineering, architectural and most important in surveying field.
+The 3D work especially for building development in gaining the accurate data got higher demand in the important profession like engineering, architectural and most important in surveying field.
 The application for 3D laser scanning in these types of industries also seems to be virtually limitless and the benefits of the technology need to be continually applied to new and different industries so that more people can understand the usefulness of 3D Laser scanning.
-Therefore, this study can give the comprehensive discussion on improving the new method of gathering strata data in term of accuracy for two different types of measurement instrument and the limitation of the terrestrial laser scanner in strata survey.
+Therefore, this study can give the comprehensive discussion on improving the new method of gathering building data in term of accuracy for two different types of measurement instrument and the limitation of the terrestrial laser scanner in building survey.